MAAP-Project/gedi-subsetter/README.md

 At a high level, the GEDI subsetting algorithm does the following:

-- Queries the MAAP CMR for GEDI L2A or L4A granules intersecting a specified AOI (GeoJSON)
+- Queries the MAAP CMR for granules from a specified GEDI collection that intersect a specified Area of Interest (AOI) (as a GeoJSON file).
+This is limited to GEDI collections granule data files are in HDF5 format, which are L1B, L2A, L2B, and L4A.
-- Downloads the data file (h5) for each intersecting granule (up to specified limit)
+- For each granule within the specified AOI, downloads its HDF5 (`.h5`) file.
-- Subsets each data file
+- Subsets each data file by selecting specified datasets within the file and limiting data to values that match a specified query condition.
 - Combines all subset files into a single output file named `gedi_subset.gpkg`, in GeoPackage format, readable with `geopandas` as a `GeoDataFrame`.